 A company has ownership of a large piece of land, which it then divides into smaller individual plots for sale to investors.
 Because the land is undeveloped, and may not have planning permission, the returns could be huge.

-It's also increasingly the case that overseas investors have been duped into land banking scheme, with companies situated away from UK regulatory bodies in places like Dubai and Singapore.
+It's also increasingly the case that overseas investors have been duped into land banking schemes with companies situated away from UK regulatory bodies in places like Dubai and Singapore.

 Obviously those most at risk are those who have the money to invest in a land banking scheme (you'd be unlikely to get a mortgage to finance this sort of purchase).
-These groups are particularly at risk:
+The following groups are particularly at risk:

 Most land banking companies appear very professional, with well-written and in-depth promotional literature, and sales staff able to answer any question you might have.